I am fortunate to work with (and learn from) a fantastic group of young researchers!

 The Curry-Howard correspondence

-You will be asked to provide the following documents:
+You will need to provide the following documents:

 A brief letter of motivation